MengYiFan/agents/README.md

 ## Project Structure

 - `mastra.config.ts` – Mastra runtime configuration.
-- `src/agents` – Example agent definitions, including a prompt library agent and a code-guidelines MCP that injects a `.rules` specification tailored to the detected tech stack.
+- `src/agents/` – Example agent definitions for the runtime.
+  - `promptLibraryAgent.ts` – Serves Markdown prompt files from the `prompts/` directory.
+  - `codeGuidelinesMcp.ts` – Provides the stack-aware `.rules` injection tool.
 - `src/index.ts` – Entry point that registers the agents with Mastra.
-- `prompts` – Markdown prompt definitions consumed by the prompt library agent.
+- `prompts/` – Markdown prompt definitions consumed by the prompt library agent.
-- `docs/` – Additional documentation for agents, including stack-aware guideline usage notes.
+- `docs/` – Extended documentation for Mastra agents, including the guidelines MCP usage guide.

 > **Note:** Initializing the project via `npx mastra@latest init` requires internet access to download the CLI.
 The command could not be executed in this environment, so the scaffold mirrors the default structure manually.